 Since that was self published in September 2017 it has been taken on by Hardie Grant and is now available all around the world and so well loved.
 I could not be more proud of it.
 I worked with Nikole Ramsay for the photogaphy in both books so they would double as beautiful coffee table books with stunning imagery from our local region.

 Soon after I self published WHOLE, my second book, I began work on opening a concious concept store.
 A curated selection of homewares, zero waste items, books and apparel.
 With slow fashion as the focus but also useful items to help you tread a little lighter.
 I am super proud of the online store and the attention to detail with each and every parcel we send out in recycled, compostable, natural and sustainable packaging.
 I also snuck in a 2 week yoga teacher training course during this time too!

-The store is a nice return to my love of fashion and a less is more, quality over quantity approach.
-It has been another huge learning curve and with that extra element added to Natural Harry it has doubled my work load in admin so I am currently navigating that but am SO grateful for the support and so stoked it is being so useful and enjoyed by so many!
+The store was a nice return to my love of fashion and a less is more, quality over quantity approach.
+It has been another huge learning curve and with that extra element added to Natural Harry it doubled my aready hefty work load in admin and needed me to be in a few places at once.